 ...small states.
 However, Louis made the fatal mistake of allying himself with the more powerful Pope Alexander , thereby alienating his smaller allies and weakening himself.
 Having made this first mistake, Louis... (full context)

 ...his father's successor as pope proved unfriendly, he might still maintain his gains.
-However, with Pope Alexander 's sudden death, Borgia was unable to win Spanish support and could not secure his... (full context)
+However, with Pope Alexander's sudden death, Borgia was unable to win Spanish support and could not secure his position.... (full context)

 ...able ruler must be an adept "liar and deceiver."
 Machiavelli cites the "fresh example" of Alexander VI , who "never did anything, or thought of anything, other than deceiving men."
 As a... (full context)